cn-uofbasel/tremola/README.md

 ## Easy Onboarding via QR codes

-Having a fully decenctralized messenger comes at a price: there is no global user directory and you must know another person's cryptographic identity beforehand, which is also known as the onboarding problem: how can you contact a peer if the peer does not know that you want to
+Having a fully decentralized messenger comes at a price: there is no global user directory and you must know another person's cryptographic identity beforehand, which is also known as the onboarding problem: how can you contact a peer if the peer does not know that you want to